AzizahAlq/IOT_DDS_crowd_Detection/README.md

 The system architecture of this project simulates a distributed IoT environment where **edge devices** (each represented by a Docker container) detect crowds from video streams and communicate the results to a **central DDS server**.
 The video streams, along with the real-time crowd detection data, are then displayed on a web interface hosted by a **Flask server**.

-At the heart of the system is **Docker**, which encapsulates each edge device and the DDS server into separate containers, providing isolation, scalability, and ease of deployment.
 The **DDS (Data Distribution Service)** protocol allows real-time communication between the edge devices and the central server, ensuring low-latency data transmission.

 The key components of the system are:

-- **Dockerized Edge Devices**: Each device processes video feeds locally using **YOLOv5** for crowd detection and sends the crowd count data to the DDS server.
+- **Edge Devices**: Each device processes video feeds locally using **YOLOv5** for crowd detection and sends the crowd count data to the DDS server.
 - **DDS Communication**: Facilitates real-time messaging between edge devices and the DDS server.
 - **Flask-Based Web Interface**: A lightweight web server displays live video streams and crowd detection results in real-time.